patrikja/LiVe4CS/README.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).